-The Level 1 Sports Trainers course is designed to introduce participants of the basic knowledge and skills required by a Sports Trainer.
+Sports Medicine Australia’s (SMA) Level 1 Sports Trainer course is designed to introduce participants to the basic knowledge and skills required by a Sports Trainer.
 These skills include the management of specific sporting injuries, sports taping and transporting an injured athlete.
-This course educates prospective sports trainers, teachers, coaches, administrators and parents on the basic principles of sports medicine.
+This course educates prospective Sports Trainers, teachers, coaches, administrators and parents on the basic principles of sports medicine.

 The course covers the following units:

 - Sports Trainer in Action